 You can trust VideoGamer.
 Our team of gaming experts spend hours testing and reviewing the latest games, to ensure you're reading the most comprehensive guide possible.
 Rest assured, all imagery and advice is unique and original.
 Check out how we test and review games here

-PvE servers have exclusive world boss-type content, while PvP servers offer more PvP events around the map, and in some instances around your base when certain activities are performed.
+Before you do anything, you’ll need to select a server.
+There are two server types: one for PvP and another PvE.
+PvE servers have exclusive world boss events, while PvP servers offer more PvP events around the map, and in some instances around your base.
 If you’d rather fight big-world bosses, go PvE.
-If you want to fight other players in a big guild versus guild battles, defend your base or raid other bases during player or world events, then go PvP.
-There seem to be more advantages to PvP servers for rewards, but there’s more risk to it.
-It’s worth noting.
+If you want to fight other players in big guild versus guild battles, defend your base, or raid other bases, then go PvP.

 - 64KG or less – 80KG base load, 15% attack speed buff, 10% less damage from melee attacks, and +25 maximum stamina.